Linda-Mo/Edu_world/README.md

 How to use  Agora platform.

 ## What's next for Edu-World
-To full complete every functionality of it and make it ready to be hosted on various platforms.
+To fully complete every functionality of it and make it ready to be hosted on various platforms.